rufuspollock-okfn/textus-wordpress/README.md

 The API format is JSON.

 POST
+Request:
+{

-{"textid": integer of the text id being retrieved, "start":integer of the start co-ordinate,
+ "textid": integer of the text id being retrieved, "start":integer of the start co-ordinate,
  "end": integer of the end co-ordinate,
  "private": either "true" or "false".
 Must be a string,